Mathemodica/dymmat/README.md

 About
 =====

-High level scripts for processing and manipulating Dymola simulations
+The DYMola MATlab toolbox contains high level scripts for processing and manipulating Dymola simulations.
+It makes use of the matlab script files distributed with Dymola

 Author
 =======